hkoziolek/lightweight-k8s-benchmarking/ansible-playbooks/Readme.md

 These ansible playbooks can be used to run experiments or install lightweight k8s distributions.
 They were used in the experiments, but need editing for another environment.
-They are stored here as a starting point for future experiments.
+They are stored here for references, as a starting point for future experiments.